Table Of Contents

 For detailed examples and screenshots of the Last Value reporting period, see the release notes.

-If this reporting period is used, you will see the following additional configuration options under your start/end date selection in the "Display Options" tab:
+If this reporting period is used, you will see the following additional configuration options under your start/end date selection in the "Chart Options" tab:

 With this reporting period, the "All Periods"/"Current Period" links will appear on the visualization card for your Measure.